Copyright 2016. 1997. "The Process of Recovery." Cindy J. Bitter

 The unknowness of the very thing we wanted, also made it the most feared.

 The patients response to these talks was incredible.
 They wanted to know more.
 More about the "how of life."
 Not the illness.
 More on how to have a life and not have an eating disorder.
-I started co-facilitating eating disorder contemplation groups at the treatment program and soon added private life coaching groups in my community And it didn't stop there.
+I started co-facilitating eating disorder contemplation groups at the treatment program and at the request of the patients, I soon added private life coaching groups in my community And it didn't stop there.
 After groups, we would go to coffee shops and continue our conversations.
 Talking, sharing, laughing, and caring.
 We talked about recovery.
 We talked about life.
 It was informal, relaxed, and real.

 It was the late 1980's.
 I was their mentor.
 Their hope.
 And soon, their coach.